-- Third place: Tottenham (Champions League group stage)
+- Third place: Manchester City (Champions League group stage)

-- Fourth place and League Cup winners: Manchester City (Champions League play-off round)
+- Fourth place: Liverpool (Champions League play-off round)

-- Fifth place and Cup winners: Manchester United (UEFA Europa League group stage)
+- Fifth place and Cup winners: Arsenal (UEFA Europa League group stage)

-- Seventh place: West Ham United (UEFA Europa League QR3)
+- Seventh place: Everton (UEFA Europa League QR3)

 The overall number of titles for each club in English Premiership since 1889 and their league standings in the last five seasons.